brunosan/pyephemapi/README.md

-An incredibly tiny project to make a REST API for [PyEphem](http://rhodesmill.org/pyephem/) so that you can do TLE to satellite position but not write your own server or think too much.
+An incredibly tiny project to make a REST API for [PyEphem](http://rhodesmill.org/pyephem/) so that you can do TLE to satellite position (and optionally specify the time) but not write your own server or think too much.

 ### example